 Few things rival the simple pleasure of a hot stack of pancakes.
-But to make the experience even better, make them fluffy pumpkin pancakes!
+But to make the experience even better, make them fluffy gluten free pumpkin pancakes!

 Made with cassava flour and pure pumpkin puree, these pancakes are gluten free, paleo, and nut free.
 Grab a jug of pure maple syrup and let's make your breakfast dreams come true!